Grip Municipality

 Grip (/no/) is a former municipality in Møre og Romsdal county, Norway.
-With a land area of only 0.48 km2 and a population of between 100-200 people, Grip was one of the smallest municipalities in Norway during its existence from 1897 until it merged with Kristiansund Municipality in 1964.
+With a land area of only 0.48 km2 and a population of between 100 and 200 people, Grip was one of the smallest municipalities in Norway during its existence from 1897 until it merged with Kristiansund Municipality in 1964.
 Grip Municipality included all the islands in the Grip archipelago.
 The administrative centre of the municipality was the one fishing village in the municipality, known as Gripholmen, where the historic Grip Stave Church is located.

 Prior to its dissolution in 1964, the 0.48 km2 municipality was the 684th largest by area out of the 689 municipalities in Norway (making it the 5th smallest in the country).
 Grip Municipality was the 689th most populous municipality in Norway with a population of about 115 (the smallest municipality by population in the country).
 The municipality's population density was 239.6 PD/km2 and its population had decreased by 36.8% over the previous 10-year period.